go-pkgz/enum/README.md

 ### Generator Options

-- `-type` (required): the name of the type to generate enum for (must be private)
+- `-type` (required): the name of the type to generate enum for (must be lowercase/private)
 - `-path`: output directory path (default: same as source)
-- `-lower`: use lowercase for marshaled/unmarshaled values
+- `-lower`: use lowercase for string representations when marshaling/unmarshaling (affects only the output strings, not the naming pattern)
 - `-getter`: enables the generation of an additional function, `Get{{Type}}ByID`, which attempts to find the corresponding enum element by its underlying integer ID.
 The `-getter` flag requires enum elements to have unique IDs to prevent undefined behavior.
 - `-version`: print version information
 - `-help`: show usage information